• Normal Font

 News

-Coming soon...
-Clarion calling: A brief history of The Waveney Clarion.
-Click here for full information about the forthcoming book.
+23 August, 2025: Clarion calling: A brief history of The Waveney Clarion is published!
+Click here for full information about the book.

 February 2023: THE COYPU COMPENDIUM.
 The fondly remembered Mick Sparksman coypu creation is now celebrated in a new, limited edition publication.
 Its release has been timed to coincide with The Waveney Clarion's first publication in February 1973.
 The Compendium has mined The Clarion, Coypu Comix, Tales from the Marshes and Swamp Comix for cartoons, illustrations and strips.
 Along with classic posters, articles, reviews, advertisements and cover artwork from '73 to '84, it's pretty comprehensive and unique.With more than 90 illustrations lovingly compiled into 46 beautiful. glossy and colourful A4 pages including an introduction from Borin Van Loon.
 The compiler has decided to sell online through The Fairs Archive shop, with any profits after printing and postage to go to supporting The Archive.
 (They will also be available at any of the events the Archive Yurt Exhibition is attending this year).